benc-uk/bicep-iac/container-apps/readme.md

 # 📦🌐 Azure Container App

-This deploys a container using Azure Container App service.
+This deploys a container using the [Azure Container App service](https://docs.microsoft.com/en-gb/azure/container-apps/overview).
 You can use this as a template or starting point for deploying any container

 > NOTE: Nov 2021 - Currently Azure Container Apps are only available in a very small set of regions